Executive Director Advice

 Cons: I am the only paid employee and I wear many hats, so there is less time to focus my energy on the community planning aspect of the job.
 I do all of the bookkeeping, administration and grant-writing, as well as a lion's share of the fundraising.
 Also, my position is of great importance to the general public, so there often is a great deal of criticism and pressure associated with outcomes that take a significant amount of time to achieve.

-Executive Director in Independence:
+Executive Director in Waterloo:

 Make sure you have a good balance between home and work.
 You will be a better and more productive boss.